mooreryan/TenderIsTheByte/collections/_posts/2021-05-09-pretty-plots-with-base-r-grahpics.md

 Something I think is pretty fun is to try and recreate ggplot2 style figures using base R graphics.
 Sometimes, I look at the actual plotting code in the ggplot2 package, but I think it is more fun to just make a figure with ggplot and then try and get a reasonable match with base R.  Doing so, you really get an appreciation of the convencience of the ggplot2 package.

 With that, let's try and recreate a figure using the "classic" ggplot2 theme: [theme_classic](https://ggplot2.tidyverse.org/reference/ggtheme.html).

+*If you want to learn more about base R graphics, check out my [deep dive into rotating axis labels in base R plots](https://www.tenderisthebyte.com/blog/2019/04/25/rotating-axis-labels-in-r/).*

 {::options parse_block_html="true" /}